Annexure J for Passport: Complete 2026 Guide & Format

 • Seek Help at PSK: If you are unsure about the rejection reason, you can visit the PSK and speak with a helpdesk officer or the Assistant Passport Officer for clarification.

-Annexure J vs. Marriage Certificate: Which is Better in 2025?
+Annexure J vs. Marriage Certificate: Which is Better for Indians in 2026?

 While Annexure J for a passport is an adequate substitute, a registered marriage certificate is always the superior document for proving marital status.
 A marriage certificate holds greater legal weight and is universally accepted for all official purposes, including international visa applications and immigration.
 This table compares the two documents.